Daydream Out Windows Much? Keep it Up.

 I only remember to appreciate a good window when it rains.
 I love rain and it’s scarce where I live.

 So I listen to fake rain when I’m desperate.
-(High quality, adjustable, online “rain generators” are great for writing.
+(Many writers find high quality, adjustable, online “rain generators” great for concentration.
 Here is my current fave.)

 A good window affords us the luxury of being in a driving rain without getting wet.